bkturner1220/bkturner1220/README.md

 I am aspiring to be a major role in the future for major technical advances.
-I am a student currently enrolled in SMU's FullStack Development Coding Boot Camp specializing in traditional Full-Stack
+I am a student currently enrolled in SMU's Full-Stack Development Coding Boot Camp specializing in traditional Full-Stack
 Development languages and tools.
 I have a wife with two children and currently